tristanritchie/imc-prosperity-3-backtester/prosperity3bt/resources/round6/README.md

 # Round 6

-This directory contains the prices data that was used during submission runs.
+This directory contains the prices and anonymized trades data that was used during submission runs.
 Round 6 day X represents the submission data of round X, where X = 0 means the tutorial round.
+The anonymized trades data is derived from the submission of an algorithm that places no orders.